emg110/appasa/README.md

 [@emg110 ](https://github.com/emg110)

 Hi!
 MG here!

-Many many thanks to **Jason, Ryan, Russ, Fabrice** and all Algorand & Algorand Foundation team for being insightful, willing, welcoming, accepting and guiding.
+Many many thanks goes to **Jason, Ryan, Russ, Fabrice** and all Algorand & Algorand Foundation team for being insightful, willing, welcoming, accepting and guiding.

 ## Technical notes

 > This repository uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) therefore if already have it installed please clone this repo beside it (this repo and sandbox ought to work under the same parent directory).

-## What does this demo do
+### What does this demo do
 This is a very simple demo tool built using shell script, Algorand's beautiful goal command line and TEAL 4 (No SDK used) in hope to be extendible and re-usable in future by Algorand dev community.

-## What was exciting about this AppASA solution!
+### What was exciting about this AppASA solution!
 - Full featured command line to experience the power of Algorand in a classic way.

 - TEAL is parametrized in CLI for this solution (on Application ID).